nsemets/angular-osf/README.md

 OSF uses volta to manage node and npm versions inside of the repository Install Volta from [volta](https://volta.sh/) and it will automatically pin Node/npm per the repo toolchain.

+## Configuration

+OSF uses an `assets/config/config.json` file for any 3rd-party tokens.
+This file is not committed to the repo.

+There is a `assets/config/template.json` file that can be copied to `assets/config/config.json` to store any 3rd-party tokens locally.